KeanuVentura/CookingUpInsights/README.md

 > “I just thought it’d be nice… something simple, something good”
 > — Carmy, *The Bear*

-To investigate the relationship between cooking time and recipe ratings, I performed a hypothesis test comparing recipes with short cooking times (20–30 minutes) to those with long cooking times (300–400 minutes).
+To investigate the relationship between cooking time and recipe ratings, I performed a hypothesis test comparing recipes with short cooking times (20–30 minutes) to those with long cooking times (300–400 minutes)

 **Null Hypothesis (H₀):** There is no difference in average recipe ratings between recipes with short cooking times and those with long cooking times.
-**Alternative Hypothesis (H₁):** There is a difference in average recipe ratings between the two cooking time bins.
+**Alternative Hypothesis (H₁):** There is a difference in average recipe ratings between the two cooking time bins
-**Test Statistic:** The difference in means of average ratings between the two cooking time bins.
+**Test Statistic:** The difference in means of average ratings between the two cooking time bins
 **Significance Level:** 5% (α = 0.05)

 <iframe